SaurabhKhade/reactjs-course-all-projects/README.md

    its my 8th project in reactjs learning path.

    This is a simple react app which when clicked on give button render the value of input field next to hello heading. it is just for practice of event handling and also it is my first introduction to how to handle forms and various form attributes in reactjs.

+9. MultiField Form:

+   its my 9th project in reactjs learning path.

+   This is a next step from Intro to Forms.
+Intro to forms is a very simple app with only one input field and also it is handled in very raw way.
+But this app which is MultiField Form is app with total 4 input fields. and this field are handled by using objects with useState Hook.
+You have to enter your full name, email address, phone number and one message for me. and as you press enter, this information eill be rendered below the form.